 The fastest way to narrow Fullerton options is to filter for real life first.

 Verify hours before you get attached.
-Since 47 providers do not list public hours, ask about drop-off windows, late pickup, summer coverage, and whether the published schedule reflects how families actually use the program.
+Because 47 providers do not list public hours clearly, ask about drop-off windows, late pickup, summer coverage, and whether the listed schedule reflects how families actually use the program.

 The Preschool Types Fullerton Families Usually Compare